Score-Based Generative Models for PET Image Reconstruction: Conclusion

 \acks{I.R.D.
 Singh and R. Barbano are supported by the EPSRC-funded UCL Centre for Doctoral Training in Intelligent, Integrated Imaging in Healthcare (i4Health) (EP/S021930/1) and the Department of Health’s NIHR-funded Biomedical Research Centre at University College London Hospitals.
 A. Denker acknowledges the support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project number 281474342/GRK2224/2. \v{Z}.
 Kereta was supported by the UK EPSRC grant EP/X010740/1.
-B. Jin and S. Arridge were supported by the UK EPSRC EP/V026259/1.
+B. Jin and S. Arridge are supported by the UK EPSRC EP/V026259/1, and B. Jin is also supported by a start-up fund from The Chinese University of Hong Kong.
 Software used in this project is partially maintained by CCP SyneRBI (EPSRC EP/T026693/1).
 P. Maass acknowledges support by DFG-NSFC project M-0187 of the Sino-German Center mobility programme.
-The authors thank Georg Schramm for his help with ParallelProj. }
+The authors thank Georg Schramm for help with ParallelProj. }

 \ethics{The work follows appropriate ethical standards in conducting research and writing the manuscript, following all applicable laws and regulations regarding treatment of animals or human subjects.}